lcnetdev/scriptshifter/doc/config.md

 This has the obvious advantage of avoiding repetition and copying entire tables for just slight variations of each language.

+ The `parent` key indicates a list of tables that the current table inherits from.
+Inheritance is recursive, i.e. if table A inherits from B and B from C, table A presents the combined results of the three tables.
+If multiple parents are specified, the ones listed later override the earlier ones.
+The child values override all the parents'.

 Overriding of transliteration rules is applied on the left-hand side of the mapping.
 I.e., if a parent table has the following rules: